 - Spelling errors are very common especially if your staff aren’t native English speakers.

-- A lot of the errors from links are caused by this so make sure that to keep the spelling of your links are in check.
+- A lot of the errors from links are caused by this so make sure that to keep the spelling of your links is in check.